unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 _1st-level abjuration_

-**Casting Time:** 1 reaction, which you take when you are hit by an attack or targeted by the _magic missile_ spell
+**Casting Time:** 1 reaction, which you take when you are hit by an attack or targeted by the _tek missile_ spell

 **Range:** Self